Broad Appeal Specialty Housing (BASH)

 Despite the currently bleak outlook, this confluence of modern trends has also created an opportunity for developers to build a new kind of home that better matches the needs of the current market.

-Broad Appeal Specialty Housing (BASH) provides a scenario where all parties win: Housing providers, tenants, and society at large can all benefit from homes that seem like an average value to most people, but that niche groups like so much that some would prefer renting them to owning a regular home.
+Broad Appeal Specialty Housing (BASH) provides a scenario where all parties win: Housing providers, residents, and society at large can all benefit from homes that seem like an average value to most people, but that niche groups like so much that some would prefer renting them to owning a regular home.

 BASH benefits housing providers.